 Traditionally, public mail boxes served by the Royal Mail bore the insignia of the monarch on the throne when they were established.
 The first pillar boxes were set up during the reign of Queen Victoria in the 1850s, and bear her royal insignia - VR for Victoria regina.

 Around Edinburgh you'll find many VR postboxes (pre-1901), an occasional Edward VII (1901-1910), and plenty of GR boxes, from the reigns of George V and George VI.
-What you won't find, however, are boxes bearing the insignia of Elizabeth II, our current monarch.
+What you won't find, however, are boxes bearing the insignia of Elizabeth II.

 During the 1970s, a number of postboxes bearing the EIIR emblem were vandalised and were targets of explosive devices left in the boxes, which caused considerable risk to the members of the postal service responsible for making collections from them.